johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 { "_id": ObjectId(randomNumber), "clicks": 0 }
 ```

 Great!
 Now let's remove this document so that when we refresh the page again, it should re-create this record.
-Enter `db.remove({})` into the console.
+Enter `db.clicks.remove({})` into the console.
 This will remove all documents in the collection.
 If you go back to the browser and refresh the page, a new document should get inserted in the database.

 ### Additional Methods and Routing